 Contact Details

 Kenny Edgar Local Authority Safeguarding Officer (LADO)

 Wolverhampton City Council

 Priory Green Office

 Whitburn Close

 Pendeford

 Wolverhampton WV9 5NJ

-☐ LADO@wolverhampton.gov.uk
+⊠ LADO@wolverhampton.gov.uk

-Secure ⊠ LADO@secure.wolverhampton.gov.uk ☎ 01902 550661
+Secure ⊠ LADO@secure.wolverhampton.gov.uk 101902 550661

-Contact Details Multi-Agency Safeguarding Hub (MASH) To report any concerns about a child's safety or wellbeing $\mathbf{\widehat{T}}$ (01902) 555392.
-Early Help and Social Care staff in the MASH will carry out a range of information checks to see what if any additional information there is in partners' files to ensure the best possible picture of the family is used to inform decisions about keeping children safe and the sort of help and support the family might need.
-Don't forget, if you aren't sure whether or not to call the MASH - just do it: always do something rather than nothing!
-The experienced staff in the MASH will be more than happy to talk through your concerns and help decide on the best way forward.
-Once a telephone referral has been made, the member of staff making the referral must complete and submit the online Multi Agency Referral Form the MASH within 24 hours.
-If you have any technical problems with completing the online Multi-Agency Referral Form (MARF) please contact MASH 🕿 01902 555392 for advice.
-Police Central Referral Unit 2 0345 1135 000 If immediate action is needed 🖀 999 Prevent Officer West Midlands CTU James Sommers West Midlands Police ☎ 0753455817 ☑ j.somers@west-midlands.pnn.police.uk If immediate action is needed Prevent & Cohesion Officer In Infinediate action is needed ≤ 999 ☎ 07870407063 Deborah Smith Deborah.Smith@wolverhampton.gov.uk
+Contact Details Multi-Agency Safeguarding Hub (MASH) To report any concerns about a child's safety or well-being, (01902) 555392.
+Early Help and Social Care staff in MASH will carry out a range of information checks to see what additional information is in partners' files to ensure the best possible picture of the family is used to inform decisions about keeping children safe and the sort of help and support the family might need.
+Remember, if you aren't sure whether or not to call the MASH, do it: always do something rather than nothing!
+The experienced staff at the MASH will be more than happy to discuss your concerns and help you decide on the best course of action.
+Once a telephone referral has been made, the staff member must complete and submit the Multi-Agency Referral Form to MASH within 24 hours.
+If you have any technical problems completing the online Multi-Agency Referral Form (MARF), don't hesitate to contact MASH at 01902 555392 for advice.
+Police Central Referral Unit ☎ 0345 1135 000 If immediate action is needed 2 999 Prevent Officer West Midlands CTU David Bryan West Midlands Police ☎ 07468353506 Dayword 0.
+Oak aring Office If immediate action is needed 2999 Prevent & Cohesion Officer 2 07870407063 Deborah Smith □ Deborah.Smith@wolverhampton.gov.uk